-A Level 1 Center is expected to have a robust training and education program for their ECLS team.
+Although Level 3 Centers will typically treat ECLS patients for only a portion of their ECLS runs, the entire ECLS team should be fully trained and able to treat ECLS patients for as long as necessary.
+Training for Level 3 Centers is no different than that for Level 1 and 2 Centers.
 ECLS education should include both ECLS Specialists and physician providers specific to their specialty and ECLS role (management and/or cannulation).
 Completion of ECLS training should be in addition to any residencies, fellowships, or other general postgraduate training.
-Where Level 1 Centers provide ECLS services other than ECMO, equivalent training should be provided on those modes as well.
+Where Level 3 Centers provide ECLS services other than ECMO, equivalent training should be provided on those modes as well.